LunAI-dev/data-science-lab/README.md

 I see data science as applied curiosity.
 Every dataset hides a pattern; every anomaly, a story; every model, a reflection of how we think.
-My work is driven by a mix of logic, experimentation, and a bit of obsession for clean systems that *actually work in production.*
+My work is driven by a mix of logic, experimentation, and a bit of obsession for chaos systems that *actually work in production.*

 I prefer **clarity over complexity**, and **results over buzzwords**.
 But I’ll still enjoy a good debate about loss functions over coffee.